amctechnology/AmazonConnect/README.md

 11. Here, add to the list of approved origins:
     * https://connect-test.contactcanvas.com
     * https://agent-dev.contactcanvas.com
-    * Your Salesforce domain, for example https://na1234.lightning.force.com
+    * Your CRM domain, an example Salesforce damin would be: https://na1234.lightning.force.com
-12. You should now be able to login to your softphone in Salesforce and use Amazon Connect with either DaVinci UI or Connect's UI.
+12. You should now be able to login to the DaVinci toolbar in your CRM and use Amazon Connect with either DaVinci UI or Connect's UI.